 That’s why I want to encourage parents reading this to look at their homes, schools and other places where their children spend time.
 It’s important that we find out how we need to change our surroundings to prevent our kids with autism from wandering or bolting into danger.

-When we moved into our condo, this was one of the first things we did because we knew he might try to escape one day.
+When we moved into our condo, this was one of the first things we did because I knew my son might try to escape one day.
 I wanted to know immediately the moment he ever might try to leave the house.

 The National Autism Association is also taking active steps to lower the risk of children with autism wandering from home.
 They provide two door alarms as part of their free Big Red Safety Box for parents who apply.
 More on this later.

-6. Whether or not your child has ever attempted to wander, have locks installed on your doors that require a key to exit.
+2. Even if your child has never attempted to wander, have locks installed on your doors that require a key to exit.

-If your child is very young, you may only need a safety chain latch at the top of the door where she can’t reach it.
-But as she grows older and taller, you will probably require new locks.
+If your child is very young, you may only need a safety chain latch at the top of the door where it's hard for them to reach.
+But as they grow older and taller, you will probably require new locks.
 Installing a double cylinder deadbolt is fairly simple and inexpensive, and could save your child’s life.

 You can buy one at the local hardware store for less than 20 bucks.